Insurance with Cyber Essentials – Frequently Asked Questions for certifications on or after 24/07/19

 What limit of cover is provided?

 The insurance provided with certification gives you a £25,000 limit of indemnity.
-If you require a higher limit contact [email protected] or call 01905 21681.
+This might be sufficient for a small breach or incident but will be inadequate if you suffer a serious problem or more than one incident.
+If you require a higher limit contact [email protected]or call 01905 21681.

 What does it cost to get additional cover?

-The cost of additional covers will depend upon what cover you want, the limit of indemnity you require and the nature of your business.
-To discuss options contact [email protected] or call 01905 21681.
+The cost of additional covers will depend upon the limit of indemnity you require and the nature of your organisation.
+To discuss options contact [email protected]or call 01905 21681.

 What if I already have Cyber Insurance?

-If you already have cyber insurance the policy provided with your certification becomes inoperative.
+If you already have cyber insurance the policy provided by us with your certification becomes inoperative.
 There is no refund or discount.

 What if my turnover is more than £20m?

 Companies with a turnover above £20m are not eligible for the automatic insurance.
-If you would like to discuss options or would like a quote please contact e[email protected] or call 01905 21681.
+If you would like to discuss options or would like a quote please contact [email protected]or call 01905 21681.

 What if I am not domiciled in the UK?